 About the General Support Technology Programme (GSTP)

-What is it?
+What is GSTP?

-- Enable missions of ESA and national programmes by developing technology.
+- Enable missions of ESA and national programmes by developing technology;

-- Foster innovation by creating new products.
+- Foster innovation by creating new products;

-- Strengthen the competitiveness of European industry.
+- Strengthen the competitiveness of European industry;

-- Improve European technological non-dependence and the availability of European sources for critical technologies.
+- Improve European technological non-dependence and the availability of European sources for critical technologies;

 - Facilitate spin-in from outside the space sector.

-ESA's General Support Technology Programme (GSTP) mission is to convert promising engineering concepts into a broad spectrum of mature products – everything from individual components to subsystems up to complete satellites – right up to the brink of spaceflight or beyond.
+The programme’s mission is to convert promising engineering concepts into a broad spectrum of mature products – everything from individual components to subsystems up to complete satellites – right up to the brink of spaceflight or beyond.

 This is achieved through the development of engineering models or 'breadboards' whose space-worthiness can be verified not only in the lab but also within the less forgiving environment of ESTEC's set of simulators – including exposure to acceleration, temperature or radiation extremes – and increasingly all the way up to orbit on demonstration missions.